bdurand/created_id/README.md

 ## Usage

 First, include the `CreatedId` module into your models.
+Note that any model you wish to include this module in must have a numeric primary key.

 ```ruby
 class Task < ApplicationRecord